jonelo/jacksum/README.md

 m is often called the message or data. h is often called the checksum, hash, hash value, message digest, even (data's) finger- or thumbprint.

+Calculating hash values is usually the first step you take to be able to check data integrity at all later on.
+Jacksum supports not only hundreds of different algorithms for calculating hash values, it also supports a bunch of formatting features to get the format you need.

 Examples:

     $ jacksum -a sha3-256 ubuntu-22.04-desktop-amd64.iso
     c5e46426a3ca0ae848d297747ed3846452cc7b33d5b418af961dbd55de8dff43 ubuntu-22.04-desktop-amd64.iso

+    $ # BSD style output
+    $
     $ jacksum -a sha3-256 --style bsd ubuntu-22.04-desktop-amd64.iso
     SHA3-256 (ubuntu-22.04-desktop-amd64.iso) = c5e46426a3ca0ae848d297747ed3846452cc7b33d5b418af961dbd55de8dff43

+    $ # customized algorithm selection and customized output for all files in the current directory (and below)
+    $
     $ jacksum -a crc32c+sha-256+sha3-256 -E base64-nopadding --format "#ALGONAME{i} (#FILENAME) = #HASH{i}" .
     crc32c (./ubuntu-22.04-desktop-amd64.iso) = GBhNzg
     sha-256 (./ubuntu-22.04-desktop-amd64.iso) = uFKG2YVfVJ7ZiVdjUZ9qKVp2mPucXFNFgRs+7637bwc
     sha3-256 (./ubuntu-22.04-desktop-amd64.iso) = xeRkJqPKCuhI0pd0ftOEZFLMezPVtBivlh29Vd6N/0M

+### Customize CRCs

-Jacksum also supports the "Rocksoft (tm) Model CRC Algorithm" to customize CRCs, and en extended model of it to define CRCs that incorporate the length of the message.
+Jacksum also supports the "Rocksoft (tm) Model CRC Algorithm" to customize CRCs, and an extended model of it to define CRCs that incorporate the length of the message.

-Example to simulate the sum command from [Plan 9](https://en.wikipedia.org/wiki/Plan_9_from_Bell_Labs):
+Example to simulate the output of the sum command from [Plan 9](https://en.wikipedia.org/wiki/Plan_9_from_Bell_Labs):

     $ jacksum -a crc:32,04C11DB7,0,true,true,0,true,CC55CC55 -x -q txt:123456789
     afcbb09a 9